 - Camping out and cooking meals as a group

 - 10 days of biking with an average of 20 miles per day

-- An Overland experience
+- A fun, supportive and wholesome Overland experience

 We expect you to arrive to your trip fully prepared for all activities.

-Preparing for Biking
+Preparing for the Biking

 Daily rides on Cape Cod & the Islands average 20 miles over varying terrain.
-The longest day is approximately 30 miles (the exact mileage may vary by group).
-The terrain will be mostly flat, but the route does include a few substantial hills.
+The longest day is approximately 30 miles.
+The terrain will be mostly flat to rolling with a few substantial hills.
 Cape Cod & the Islands groups typically average 8-10 miles per hour while riding.
 There are always lots of breaks—for water, snacks, lunch, etc.—and the goal is to have fun while improving biking skills and overall fitness.

 Responsible Riding Practices

 In addition to building your fitness and familiarity with bicycling, preparation for Cape Cod & the Islands includes increasing your awareness of responsible riding practices.
 We encourage you to follow the guidelines below when training for your trip and to consult with local bike shops for route and riding advice.

 FOLLOW THE LAW